MegaLoler/Nanceloid/README.md

 A physically-modelled vocal synthesizer using digital waveguide networks!

 its a work in progress O_O
+most definitely not guaranteed to be in a usable/properly functioning state at any given time rn lol

 i'm also quite in over my head and trying to learn so much stuff as i go!!! so i'm probably doing a lot of things wrong, lol, feel free to lemme kno if you are interested and/or know about this stuff and wanna help!!

+i should like, learn c++ and just do the whole thing in that maybe

 _TODO: add screenshots (once there is a gui lol)_